duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 Another important point is that we use `{{{condense Name maxlen="25"}}}` which demonstrates the usage of a Handlebars helper function.
 In this case, we are using the `condense` function (defined elsewhere, internally) which takes two parameters: `Name` (from `api_result`), which is the string to be shortened and `maxlen="25"` which specifies the length the string will be shortened to.

-Seeing as this is a carousel plugin, which uses the optional carousel details area, it has another Handlebars template which defines the content for that.
+Seeing as this is a carousel instant answer, which uses the optional carousel details area, it has another Handlebars template which defines the content for that.
 Let's have a look at the Alternative.To details template:
 ###### alternative_to_details.handlebars
 ```html
 <div>